I realized a world travel dream when I was baptized naked in a shower of shooting stars at the bio-luminescent bay in Vieques, Puerto Rico.

 The wake of the boat is a glowing mass of foam, as Verde describes:

 The experience is awe-inspiring from the stern, watching the fish flash across the bay.
-Yet the miracles multiply when you dive into the phosphorescent waters.
+The miracles multiply when you dive into the illuminated waters.
 I have never experienced such a moment before, floating in one of the world’s wonders, glowing as though swimming in the night sky.

 It is a clicking sound like no other I’ve heard before, more like cicadas or crickets than what you would expect under the surface of the water.

-I am transported by the beauty of it and decide to remove my bikini top to feel that my whole body is bathed in stars.
-I remove my bikini bottom.
-I am surrounded everywhere by glowing stars.
+The beauty of it transports me and decide to remove my bikini top to feel that my whole body is bathed in stars.
+I remove my bikini bottom as I am surrounded everywhere by bright stars.
 I am bathing in light.
 When I climb back into the boat at long last and squeeze the water from my hair, a cascade of stars falls back into the water.

 I feel as though I am inside a miracle.
 I am part of a miracle.
 I am, we are, a miracle.

-I am suddenly reminded that who I am, the miracle that I have been given life, is enough, and that I need simply to give myself over to a higher power to make the most of this miraculous journey here on earth.
-I am reminded that life on earth is much more than the everyday, more than we can see with our eyes or hear with our ears.
+I suddenly remember that who I am, the miracle that I’ve been given–my life, is enough.
+And I need to give myself over to a higher power.
+It’s essential to make the most of this miraculous journey here on earth.
+I am reminded that life on earth is much more than the every day, more than we can see with our eyes or hear with our ears.

-I am reminded that each one of us is made of light.
-To find a way to shine that light so it lights our way and lights the path of others is a challenge we all face.
+I note that each one of us is made of light.
+To find a way to shine that light, so it lights our way and lights the path of others is a challenge we all face.
 When I find myself hiding my light, or burning it too brightly, when I feel that life is overwhelming me in details and tasks, when I forget the importance of patience or how to breathe, I will return myself to the sanctuary of the bio bay.